- Fostering creative problem solving in Eugene’s public affairs.

 History of the Turtle Awards

 The Turtle Award was created by an original City Club board member, Jean Tate.
 The original Turtle committee, which nominates Turtle recipients for City Club board approval/action, was Tate, Gerry Gaydos and Bob Moulton (also original Board members).
 Since then, the committee has consisted of the original members plus the award recipients.
-John VanLandingham has chaired the committee since 1994, when he was a City Club board member.
+John VanLandingham has chaired the committee since 1994, when he was a City Club board member and the first Turtle Award winner.
 The committee meets in February and nominates 1 to 3 recipients to the board, which must approve the nominations.
 Recipients must be present to win and the award(s) are usually presented at the annual meeting.
 The Order of the Turtle is given posthumously and recipients are honored in the written portion of the program.